-Keep in mind that there are some foreign accounts that don’t need to file the FBAR, even if they exceed $10,000, such as an account owned by the government or an account maintained by the US military.
+Keep in mind that some foreign accounts don’t need to file the FBAR, even if they exceed $10,000, such as an account owned by the government or an account maintained by the US military.

-The Foreign Bank Account Report (FBAR) form falls in line with the typical US tax deadline: April 15.
-However, Americans abroad have an automatic extension to file the FBAR (see below).
+The Foreign Bank Account Report (FBAR) form falls in line with the typical US tax deadline: In 2023, it’s April 18th.
+However, Americans abroad have an automatic extension to file the FBAR.

 Just like the automatic tax-filing extension deadline for Americans abroad, there is an FBAR one too.
 Americans abroad have an automatic extension to file their 2023 FBAR by the October 16th deadline.
 Typically this date is October 15th, but the same situation applies as the April 15th deadline.